JohnAntonusMaximus/autism-screening-ANN/README.md

 ## Approach

-In this example, I use the raw data provided by Fadi Fayez Thabtah of the Department of Digital Technology at New Zealand's Manukau Institute of Technology.
-I preprocess the data in the notebook to transform categorical feature vectors into numerical ones, and drop redundant features that provide no additional predictability.
+In this network, I used the raw data provided by Dr. Fadi Fayez Thabtah's research with New Zealand's Manukau Institute of Technology with some minor changes for comma-delimited formatting.
+I preprocess the data in the notebook to transform categorical feature vectors into numerical ones, and drop redundant features that provide no additional predictability for the model.

 At the end of the notebook, I instantiate a classification report with F1-Scores and accuracy ratings.